Cape Verdean Americans

 Cape Verdean Americans are an ethnic group of Americans whose ancestors were Cape Verdean.
-In 2010, the American Community Survey stated that there were 95,003 Americans living in the US with Cape Verdean ancestors.

 Immigration waves

 Prior to independence in 1975, Cape Verdean immigrants were registered as Portuguese immigrants from the overseas province of Portuguese Cape Verde.

 Cape Verdean immigration to the United States began in the early 19th century.
 The first Cape Verdean immigrants came aboard New England whaling ships, which would often pick up crewmen off the coast of Cape Verde.
 The presence of Cape Verdeans in the New England whaling inspired the fictional character Daggoo in Herman Melville's 1851 novel Moby-Dick.
-Yankee captains in the packet trade valued Cape Verdeans as crew, because they “worked hard to save what they could while on board vessel they could be hired for much less money than American seamen.
-Furthermore, they made a disciplined crew.”
+Yankee captains in the packet trade valued Cape Verdeans as crew, because they "worked hard to save what they could while on board vessel they could be hired for much less money than American seamen.
+Furthermore, they made a disciplined crew."
 The Cape Verdeans were universally regarded as "hardworking, honest seamen."
 When all others abandoned the old sailing ships, the Cape Verdeans bought the decrepit vessels out of their earnings as seamen and kept patching them up with loving care.
 Eventually, they came to own almost all that remained of the New Bedford fleet, either by purchase or by default.
 In some cases, they received the ships as outright gifts and "sailed them all over the earth with their own crews and made a modest profit by whaling in the old and tried manner."

 Following the abolition of slavery throughout the Portuguese Empire in 1869, the Cape Verde Islands suffered drought, starvation, and economic decline leading to a wave of mass emigration.
-Once on whaling ships and in America, Cape Verdean men were able to send home money and news of other family and friends already in “the land of opportunity.”
+Once on whaling ships and in America, Cape Verdean men were able to send home money and news of other family and friends already in "the land of opportunity."
 They also sent bidons (gasoline barrels) full of food, clothes, and other items from New Bedford, Massachusetts; and Providence, Rhode Island.
 The latter are the oldest and largest Cape Verdean communities in the United States.
 These communities and new Cape Verdean communities are marked by close kinship ties and interdependence among families, a traditional Cape Verdean practice that has been passed down through the generations.